Frequently Asked Questions

-A. The duration of your course is given in the estimate provided and is based on an average performance and passing the exams first time round, however, it will be your own ability and weather that will determine exactly how long the course will actually take you.
+A. The duration of your course is given in the Estimate provided, it will be your own ability and weather that will determine exactly how long the course will take you.

 Q. Is my licence internationally recognised?

-A. No license is internationally recognised.
-You will need to convert your license in accordance with the aviation laws of the country that you intend flying in.
+A. No licence is internationally recognized.
+You will need to convert your licence in accordance with the licensing authority of the country that you intend flying in.

 Q. How soon should I pay my deposit?

-A. Allow six month in advance of your chosen starting date to pay your deposit and secure your space on the course.
-For late or last minute bookings please first check with us with regards to course availability, before paying your deposit.
+A. Allow six months in advance of your chosen starting date to pay your deposit and secure your placeon the course.
+For late or last minute bookings please first check with us regarding course availability.

-Q. Do I need to do a psychometric test?
+Q. Do I need to do an Aviation psychometric test?

-A. It is not one of our requirements, but is a good idea, especially if you are uncertain about your career choice and/or ability to be a pilot.
+A. It is not one of our requirements, but is a good idea, especially if you are uncertain about your career choice and/or suitability to be a pilot.